vektor-inc/lightning/readme.txt

 == Changelog ==

+v2.2.1

+* [ Design bug fix ] Modification of link failure of the slide show in the mobile mode.

 v2.2.0

 * [ Design bug fix ] Modification of link failure of the slide show in the mobile mode.